Staff & Advisors

 Alan Curtis, Ph.D., is the President and CEO of the Foundation.
 Dr. Curtis was the Executive Director of President Carter's Interagency Urban and Regional Policy Group, served as Urban Policy Adviser to the U.S. Secretary of Housing and Urban Development and later administered the $43 million employment and crime prevention demonstration program in public housing that was part of National Urban Policy.
 Earlier, he was co-director of the Crimes of Violence Task Force of President Johnson's National Commission on the Causes and Prevention of Violence.
 He is author, co-author, or editor of 11 books and former member of the Executive Committee of Partners for Democratic Change, which teaches democratic decision-making world-wide.
 He is a former trustee of the American Academy of Political and Social Science.
 He has an A.B. in economics from Harvard, an M.Sc. in economics from the University of London and a Ph.D. in urban studies and criminology from the University of Pennsylvania.
 For the full bio on Alan Curtis, click here.

-Tracey L. Felder is the Director for Technical Assistance.
+Tracey L. Felder is the Director for Programs.
 A DC native, she graduated with honors from Spingarn Senior High School in 1992.
 Her background experiences include work for the Walter Reed Army Institute of Research and Department of Justice.
 With a history of volunteerism, she has contributed her skills to the community in a number of organizations, which include Charles Young Elementary School, Head Start, and the Browne Junior High School Girls' Basketball Team.

 David Yanjie Wang is Evaluation and Operations Assistant for the Foundation.
 He has experience in marketing and data analysis for a number of corporations, including Adidas.
 He has assisted in organizing printing exhibitions, such as PROPACK with Domino Printing Science in Shanghai.
 At the 2010 Shanghai World Expo, he was a student ambassador at the USA Pavilion.
 David has a B.A. in Economics from the State University of New York at Albany.